-View a printable version of this fact sheet.
+View a printable version of the complete fact sheet.

-During the 2021-22 school year, 33% (67) of charter schools were identified as either low-performing or continually low-performing.
+During the 2022-23 school year, 28% (58) of the charter schools were identified as either low-performing or continually low-performing.

-During the 2020-21 school year, only 34% (68) of the charter schools provided reduced-priced lunches (i.e. participate in the National School Lunch Program), increasing slightly in 2021-22 to 37% (76 schools).
-In 2020-21, slightly more than 50% (105) provided bus transportation.
-In contrast, all traditional public schools provide reduced-price lunches and offer bus transportation.
+During the 2022-23 school year, only 40% (82) of the charter schools provided reduced-priced lunches (i.e. participate in the National School Lunch Program).
+In 2022-23, just 55% (114) provided bus transportation.
+In contrast, all traditional public schools provide reduced-price lunches and bus transportation.

 What are Charter Schools?

-Charter schools are tuition-free, independent public schools exempt from most of the rules, regulations, and statutes that apply to traditional public schools.
+Charter schools are generally tuition-free, independent public schools exempt from most of the rules, regulations, and statutes that apply to traditional public schools.
 In North Carolina, charter schools are primarily funded through state and local tax dollars.
-Charter schools receive state funding based on the average per pupil allocation of the local education agency (LEA) in which the school is located.
+All charter school applications in North Carolina are authorized by the state.
+In some states, local districts or other entities authorize charter school applications.

 Brief History of North Carolina Charter Schools